Estimating Dense-Packed Zone Height in Liquid-Liquid Separation: A Physics-Informed Neural Network Approach: Phase height estimation

 \section{Phase height estimation}

 We now apply the models to estimate the phase heights in the gravity settler.
+It is important to distinguish between training and deployment: While phase height measurements are used during training, they will not be available during deployment.
 In \cref{sec:EKF} we present the state estimation framework that is inspired by the EKF to track and estimate the settler heights.
 Next, we describe the simple neural network to predict the DPZ height at separator outlet in \cref{sec:dpz_end}.
 Finally, in \cref{sec:results_discussion}, we discuss the estimation results, comparing PINN and VNN.